Contact me via EmailContact me via FacebookContact me via TwitterContact me via LinkedInContact me via InstagramRead my stories on Medium

 Wicked River

-I'm going to highlight as many memories, bookstores and people over the next several issues as possible.
-If there's a mention I miss, please tell me!
-I might forget something because I didn't take a day off for 30 straight.
+I'm going to highlight as many memories and bookstores and people over the next several issues as possible.
+If there's a mention I miss, please email and tell me!
+I might easily forget something because of the aforementioned crazy nutty busyness.
+I legit didn't take a day off for 30 straight.
 But here's the thing.
 Every single one of those days was like a party.

 Wander Socks

-Also just plain—ha, ha, get it, PLANE—high points, like seeing Facebook friends become real at, say, FoxTale Book Shoppe in Woodstock, GA, The Raven in Lawrence, KS, and One More Page in Arlington, VA, or staying at the lovely Airbnb bookstore of a member of the DorothyL listserv that first saw me get published.
-A reunion at the Poisoned Pen with readers and friends, one of whom gave me a ride back to my hotel, and one who brought me the coolest pair of socks (if you think socks can't be cool, check these out).
-Phoenix has a sweet shop that figured out how to line a milkshake cup with hot fudge.
+Also just plain—ha, ha, get it, PLANE—high points, like seeing Facebook friends become real at, say, FoxTale Book Shoppe in Woodstock, GA, The Raven in Lawrence, KS, and One More Page in Arlington, VA, or staying at the lovely Airbnb and bookstore of a member of the DorothyL listserv that first saw me get published.
+A reunion at the Poisoned Pen in Phoenix with longtime readers and friends, one of whom gave me a ride back to my hotel, and one who brought me the coolest pair of socks (if you think socks can't be cool, check these out).
+Phoenix also has a sweet shop that somehow figured out how to line a milkshake cup with hot fudge so that every sip of ice cream through the straw comes coated with the good stuff.
 Mind.
 Blown.

-But there was also exhaustion.
-After the Pen, I got stuck in the airport.
-Not for an hour or two or five, but for the entire day, after which the flight was ultimately cancelled.
-(I thanked the crew for keeping us on the ground.
+But there was also exhaustion, and flights that did not get off the ground.
+After the Phoenix high, I got stuck in the airport.
+Not for an hour or two or five, but for the entire day after which the flight was ultimately cancelled.
+(I thanked the crew for keeping us.
 Yes, I did.
 To everyone who grumbled, I said, "What?
 You wanted them to discover this weird air flow thingie WHEN WE WERE IN THE AIR?
 Doesn't air flow seem like the kind of thing a plane, uh, NEEDS?")

-Still, getting to my event the next morning at Mystery Lovers Bookshop was starting to seem iffy, until my publicist and travel coordinator went to work, late on a Friday night, and found a red eye to Atlanta and a connection on to Pittsburgh.
+Still, getting to my event the next morning at Mystery Lovers Bookshop was starting to seem iffy, but then my publicist and travel coordinator went to work, late on a Friday night, and found a red eye to Atlanta and a connection on to Pittsburgh.
 So I went to my hotel, set an alarm and slept for two hours, then traveled through the air and the night, two flights instead of one.
 AND YOU KNOW HOW I FEEL ABOUT FLYING.
-And then, since I was going to be sleepy, my publisher sent a limo to the airport.
+And then, since I was going to be sleepy, my publisher sent a limo to the airport, which got me to the packed event with twenty minutes to spare.

 Highs and lows.
 But mostly highs.